 The Board is ultimately responsible for the Group’s management and assessment of risk.
 Our risk management framework includes risk registers which are maintained by the Group’s Internal Audit department and include issues that may occur at financial, operational, company, or strategic level.
 The registers include risks that may arise from each of the Group’s key operational and Group processes, as well as risks to delivering our strategic objectives and those related to climate change.
 The registers identity both principal and emerging risks and inform a formal risk assessment process which considers the likelihood and impact of the identified risks together with any mitigating controls that are already in place or are planned.
 This position is formally reviewed by the Board on an annual basis, including consideration of emerging risk areas.

 The Group’s principal risks are those considered to have a potentially material impact on Persimmon’s strategy and business model.

 National and regional economic conditions

-Further information about our principal risks and how we manage them can be found in our latest Annual Report.
+Further information about our risk managment framework, material issues and principal risks can be found in our latest Annual Report.